zephyrproject-rtos/zephyr/doc/introduction/index.rst

      * Red/black tree ready queue
      * Traditional multi-queue ready queue

-**Highly configurable / Modular for flexibility** Allows an application to incorporate *only* the capabilities it needs as it needs them, and to specify their quantity and size.

-**Cross Architecture**
-   Supports a wide variety of :ref:`supported boards<boards>` with different CPU architectures and developer tools.
-Contributions have added support for an increasing number of SoCs, platforms, and drivers.

 **Memory Protection**
    Implements configurable architecture-specific stack-overflow protection, kernel object and device driver permission tracking, and thread isolation